 International and Geopolitical Risk

-Focusing upon multinational enterprise and expropriation, sovereign risk and corruption, political and regulatory risk, brand and corporate reputation risk; financial and economic risk; risk from NGOs; consumer, human right and protest group risks; terrorism risk, students investigate the various analytical approaches involved in designing risk identification systems, reporting and monitoring protocols, and how risk is able to be assessed, prioritized and effectively managed.
+Focusing upon multinational enterprise and expropriation; sovereign risk and corruption; political and regulatory risk; brand and corporate reputation risk; financial and economic risk; risk from NGOs; consumer, human right and protest group risks; and terrorism risk, students investigate the various analytical approaches involved in designing risk identification systems, reporting and monitoring protocols, and how risk is able to be assessed, prioritized and effectively managed.

 1. Assess patterns and trends in the current international competitive environment